 As families grow and lifestyles change space can become a real issue.
 But rather than selling up and moving on – which inevitably will require a fair old amount of money – many homeowners turn to building an extension as they next best solution.
 So if the cost difference between upgrading to a new house with more rooms may be out of your budget, the cost of an extension could be a more reasonable option.

 The traditional type of extension involves extending your property at the rear, although side extensions are another popular option.
 Where you plan to extend really all depends on the outside space available.
 Depending on the scale of the project, the services of an architect may be called upon.
-An architect will be able to offer practical advice and draw up plans for the builder.
+An architect will draw up plans for the builder, as well as offer practical advice.
 And given that planning permission and building regulations are likely to come into play, the architect will be able to liaise with the local authority and deal with all this on your behalf.

 Generally, there are three main reasons why homeowners choose to build an extension:

 Depending on your requirements and the amount of available space and budget available, a home extension can have a wide variety of uses.
-Orangery extensions and conservatory extensions are becoming increasing popular, however the majority of extensions generally fall into the following categories:
+Conservatories and orangeries are becoming increasing popular extensions, however the majority of extensions generally fall into the following categories:

 As a general rule, an extension should be in keeping with the original shape, style and appearance of your existing property.
 Extensions should never dominate the existing structure; the perfect extension needs to be designed to harmoniously blend in and not stick out like the proverbial sore thumb.
 Roofs need to be compatible; a pitched roof is likely to clash with a flat roof.
 And materials need to be consistent where possible to match your existing home.

-Builder Guide has a wide variety of building experts located nationwide who will be able to carry out all your extension requirements.
+Builder Guide can help you find local recommended builders who will be able to carry out all your extension requirements.